-You may have heard me profess my love for iPad Pro once or twice, so it will probably come as no surprise to you that when Apple approached me to be a featured creator for the new iPad Pros, I eagerly sad yes.
+You may have heard me profess my love for iPad Pro once or twice, so it will probably come as no surprise to you that when Apple approached me to be a featured creator for the new iPad Pros, I eagerly agreed.
 I was commissioned to create two illustrations showcasing iPad's capabilities as a thinking tool rather than a tool for fine artists, which was right up my alley.
 All of the work was completed several months ago, but the products were announced in this week's keynote.

 I was very excited to see the latest hardware and software features of the devices, but what is even more awesome to me is to see the broad range of work that Apple commissioned to showcase the power of iPad, and the amazing creators they signed on.
 Much of the work showcased on the website was created by people I admire and have followed for a long time, like Seb Lester, Malika Favre, and Jean Jullien.